wan-develop/spring-languages-api/README.md

 | PUT   | `/update/:id`   | _Updates the programming language with the specified ID._       |
 | DELETE| `/delete/:id`   | _Deletes the programming language with the specified ID._       |

-## Getting Started

-To get started with the Programming Languages API, you'll need to follow these steps:

-1. Clone this repository to your local machine.
-2. Install the necessary dependencies by running `npm install`.
-3. Start the server by running `npm start`.
-4. Use a tool like Postman to make requests to the available endpoints.

-## Usage

-To use this API, users must authenticate with a valid API key.
-Once authenticated, users can make requests to any of the available endpoints.
-For example, to retrieve a list of all programming languages, a user can send a GET request to the `/languages` endpoint.

 ## Contributing